APTITUDE-Consortium/wp2-trust-specifications/topics/trust-architecture.md

     end

     LoTL["List of Trusted List"]
-    OJEU["Official Journal of the EU"]
+    OJEU["Official Journal of the European Union"]

     %% --- Styles ---